Quantifying the Climate Risk of Generative AI: Region-Aware Carbon Accounting with G-TRACE and the AI Sustainability Pyramid: Author Contributions

 \section{Author Contributions}

 Zahida Kausar, Seemab Latif, and Mehwish Fatima jointly conceptualized the study.
-Methodology was designed by Seemab Latif, Raja Khurrum Shahzad, and Mehwish Fatima.
+Methodology was designed by Mehwish Fatima, Raja Khurram Shahzad, and Seemab Latif.
 Software implementation and simulation were carried out solely by Zahida Kausar.
 All four authors contributed equally to the formal analysis.
-Validation was performed by Seemab Latif, Raja Khurrum Shahzad, and Mehwish Fatima.
-The original draft was prepared by Zahida Kausar and Mehwish Fatima, while Seemab Latif and Raja Khurrum Shahzad contributed to review and editing.
+Validation was performed by Seemab Latif, Raja Khurram Shahzad, and Mehwish Fatima.
+The original draft was prepared by Zahida Kausar and Mehwish Fatima, while Seemab Latif and Raja Khurram Shahzad contributed to review and editing.
 Supervision was provided by Seemab Latif and Mehwish Fatima, and visualization was developed by Zahida Kausar.